-5. In addition to checking how much a joint straightens, check how much it bends.
+In addition to checking how much a joint straightens, check how much it bends.
+6. Also check for too much range of motion.

 If joints are kept straight and never bent, they may stiffen or develop contractures that do not let them bend.
 (This can happen with joint infection, arthritis, and other conditions, or when a joint is kept in a cast for a long time.)